sanj0/sanjo/README.md

             .key=value
 ```

 Class-affiliation is based on indention; every class and key-value pair with zero indention is a direct child of the `default` class.
+As of version 0.2, classes start with either : or >, values start with either . or ? and assignemts are either = or :

 ### The sanjo java library